The List

 1 Shore

-Set at the base of an old Leith watchtower, Fishers balances special occasion surroundings with laid-back service and precision cooking.
+At the base of an old Leith watchtower, Fishers balances special occasion surroundings with laid-back service and precision cooking.
 Whether it’s a whole lemon sole or just one of the ‘Fishers Favourites’ such as mussels and fries at the bar, this is a restaurant for all seasons.
-There’s a sister restaurant up town too.
+There’s a sister restaurant up town, too.

 The Fishmarket Newhaven